 Figure 3.
-Distribution of dispersion measurements for different periods (left) ray density map for the period of 15 s (right).
-(Left) The total number of paths takes into account data availability for pairing up stations.
-The numbers of measurements obtained from 18-months of continuous (red dots) show about 20% of improvement over the numbers of measurements obtained using only 12-months of data (blue dots).
-(Right) The ray density is the number of rays inside 1 degree by 1 degree cell.
+Distribution of Rayleigh group (solid) and phase (dashed) dispersion measurements for different periods (left) and ray density map for Rayleigh group dispersion measurements at the period of 20 s (right).
+The ray density is the number of rays inside 1 degree by 1 degree cell.
 The rays are station pairs for which dispersion measurements have been obtained.
 The ray coverage is best for periods 10 to 30 s.
 Coverages for shorter or longer periods deteriorate, but the spatial coverage patterns remain similar.